Ban China From Deep Sea Mining Near Hawaii

 Washington’s sea legs have gone wobbly because we adhere to an increasingly outdated and self-defeating view that international law binds us and our allies, not our adversaries.

 China obtained mining “rights” to parts of the Clarion-Clipperton zone from a United Nations body called the International Seabed Authority (ISA).
 The ISA, which Beijing is reportedly corrupting with the help of baijiu parties in Jamaica, has already given China mining rights to 92,000 square miles of seabed.
-That is the size of the United Kingdom and more than any other country has gotten from the ISA.
+That is the size of the UK and more than any other country has gotten from the ISA.
 The ISA also gave Russia and Cuba mining rights in the Clarion-Clipperton zone.

 While exploring the area, a Chinese research vessel, the Dayang Yihao, made a five-day side trip in 2021 that violated the U.S. exclusive economic zone around Hawaii.
-The ship almost certainly forwarded information it got about the seabed to China’s navy.
+The ship almost certainly forwarded information that it got about the seabed to China’s navy.
 Rather than take a stand against this illegal incursion, America took it on the chin.
 We didn’t attempt to stop what should be considered dangerous authoritarian interlopers in U.S. maritime space.

 The United States has gotten nothing from the ISA and is not a member of the organization.
 We need not apply because we have not ratified the U.N.
 Convention on the Law of the Sea (UNCLOS).
-Only full UNCLOS members like China can obtain deep-sea mining concessions from the ISA.
+Only full UNCLOS members such as China can obtain deep-sea mining concessions from the ISA.

 Yet communist China, as a dictatorship that is causing global instability, should be seen as an illegitimate state rather than a legitimate recipient of international favors.

 The Chinese Communist Party (CCP) likely uses its undersea research near Hawaii to not only grow its economy, which is bad enough given that the economy is fueling China’s war machine, but also for underwater listening stations that will help China’s navy track U.S. Navy submarines and surface combatants.
-China just happens to have acquired a geographically distributed mix of mining concessions across the Clarion-Clipperton that are both near Hawaii and Mexico, and that likely gives it the biggest bang for its buck in terms of surveillance value and military mapping of the underwater terrain.
+China just happens to have acquired a geographically distributed mix of mining concessions across the Clarion-Clipperton that are both near Hawaii and Mexico and that likely gives it the biggest bang for its buck in terms of surveillance value and military mapping of the underwater terrain.

 Chinese militia ships are seen as Philippine ships conduct a resupply mission to troops stationed at Second Thomas Shoal in the South China Sea on March 5, 2024.
 (Ezra Acayan/Getty Images)